pshrmn/hickory/docs/api/hash.md

   - `clean` - The encoded path begins with `#` (no leading slash).
 This has one exception, which is the root location because there has to be at least one charater after the pound sign for a valid hash string.

-- `pathname` - A function that will be used to validate the `pathname`.
-The default behavior is to verify that the provided `pathname` string is fully encoded.

 - `base_segment` - This is a string that begins with a forward slash and ends with a non-foward slash character.
 It should be provided if your application is not being served from the root of your server.

 **Note:** While you _can_ use the `base_segment` with a `hash` history, you probably should not.
 The `base_segment` only affects the `pathname` of location objects (and the URIs those produce).
 For example, if you create a history like this: